Locked-in syndrome

-Locked-in syndrome (LIS), also known as pseudocoma, is a condition in which a patient is aware but cannot move or communicate verbally due to complete paralysis of nearly all voluntary muscles in the body except for vertical eye movements and blinking.
-The individual is conscious and sufficiently intact cognitively to be able to communicate with eye movements.
-Electroencephalography results are normal in locked-in syndrome.
+Locked-in syndrome (LIS), also known as pseudocoma, is a condition in which a patient is aware but cannot move or communicate verbally due to complete paralysis of nearly all voluntary muscles in their body except for vertical eye movements and blinking.
+This is due to quadriplegia and bulbar palsy.
+The person is conscious and sufficiently intact cognitively to communicate with eye movements.
+Electroencephalography results are normal in locked-in syndrome as these people have retained brain activity such as sleep-wake cycles and attention that is detectable.